fullhunt/log4j-scan/README.md

   --waf-bypass          Extend scans with WAF bypass payloads.
   --dns-callback-provider DNS_CALLBACK_PROVIDER
                         DNS Callback provider (Options: dnslog.cn, interact.sh) - [Default: interact.sh].
+  --dns-callback-interactsh-server DNS_CALLBACK_INTERACTSH_SERVER
+                        If interact.sh is the DNS Callback provider then the url can be specified - [Default: interact.sh].
+  --dns-callback-interactsh-token DNS_CALLBACK_INTERACTSH_TOKEN
+                        If interact.sh is the DNS Callback provider then the token can be specified.
   --custom-dns-callback-host CUSTOM_DNS_CALLBACK_HOST
                         Custom DNS Callback Host.
 ```